America McCutchen Drennan: Return to the U.S. in 1902

 A letter from the Mission Board in September 1902 said that Drennan should leave Japan in October and not spend another winter in Japan because of having had influenza.
 Drennan left Japan October 15, 1902, bringing with her two Japanese girls: Daisy, who had been with her from infancy; and O Tsura San.
 After a rough voyage of ten days, she landed in San Francisco October 28.
 They stopped at a hotel nearly two weeks, for rest from the voyage.
 From San Francisco they went to San Jose, California.
 She next spent ten days with her cousin, Rev. Nathan Motherel, at Hanford, California, before reaching Pueblo, Colorado.
-Because of these travels, she was sick until Christmas.
-During January and February 1903, she took a furnished house, and lived there with her two girls.
-Her sister's home afforded every comfort, and she received all the attention that her family could bestow, yet she thought best to keep house with her Japanese girls for a while, that she might do the necessary writing that had accumulated, without having to appear selfish by withdrawing from the circle of her sister's household.
-The offer of a furnished house, by a friend, afforded the opportunity, and against the protests of her sister and her family she moved into it and remained two months.
-At this time it was intensely cold, and she was not often out of the house.
 In March, she attended Presbytery at Colorado Springs, Colorado.
 After four days, she returned to her sister, Mrs. Bell, worn out.
-Another short rest and she went to Cañon City, Colorado before returning to her sister's home for more rest.
+Another short rest and she went to Cañon City, Colorado, before returning to her sister's home for more rest.